 Sky is New Zealand’s biggest pay TV operator, with over 100 channels packaged according to your preferences.
 While many shows are predominantly USA-centric, you have the option of Art, Nature and Travel channels, in addition to the cartoons and fashion.
 Your costs include the decoder (which you have to return when you cancel the subscription), installation and monthly subscription fees.

 If that’s too much to pay (or too much TV to watch), there’s always Freeview, New Zealand’s free-to-air digital television and radio service.
 You still have to buy the decoder (yours to keep or sell on), but you can install it yourself and there are no subscription fees.
+You could also check out an alternative such as the Andriod TV boxes by Humax Direct.

 Unlike Sky, Freeview has a unique New Zealand flavour, and their TV6 Kidzone program (daily from 6am to 6pm) provides wholesome Kiwiana viewing for preschoolers.
 After 6pm, TV6 become more suitable for older children, but it remains focused on nature programmes and family values.
 TV7 is a combination of current affairs, documentary and art.
 There is Maori TV and a Chinese channel.
 (Some channels may not work in your region.)